dmatis/Project-Euler-1/README.md

 The way I have structured the project, just pull the code and just import that as an existing project into eclipse/intellij

+This project currently contains about 50 solved problems.
+Soon to be completely commented with explanations

 Enjoy